shdown/luastatus/plugins/network-linux/README.rst

 * ``"timeout"``: timeout;
 * ``"self_pipe"``: the ``luastatus.plugin.wake_up()`` function has been called.

-The reason this shamanistic ritual with a metatable is needed is that the support for any data other than the list of networks has not been planned for in advance, and ``what`` is a valid network interface name.
+For old overall format, the reason this shamanistic ritual with a metatable is needed is that the support for any data other than the list of networks has not been planned for in advance, and ``what`` is a valid network interface name.

 Functions
 =========